-(UPDATED 5/12/2022) Description and review of Taste of East Sacramento – featuring some of East Sacramento’s best restaurants, wineries and breweries.
-NEW: See Update below.
+(Last UPDATED 2/24/2023) Description and review of Taste of East Sacramento – featuring some of East Sacramento’s best restaurants, wineries and breweries.
+NEW: See “Updates” below.

 Original Blog Post

 The East Sacramento Chamber of Commerce sponsored Taste of East Sacramento was held at the Annunciation Greek Orthodox Church complex on Saturday, July 14.
 The venue is perfect for what has evolved into the biggest food event in East Sacramento over the past ten years.